APoodle/NFL-Big-Data-Bowl-2025/README.md

 dir: Angle of player motion (deg), 0 - 360 degrees (numeric)

 I feel like right now, my best chance is to calculate the probabilities of pass plays vs rush plays depending on the player movements and orientation.
 I would need to probably use the movement of the quarterback as well, but right now I still plan on focusing on Amon-Ra St. Brown

+Day 15: Finished the book, my current thing to analyze will continue to be measuring orientation to see likelihood of run play or pass play.